simonberner/gilded-rose-refactoring-kata-python/README.md

 1. From the start position (main branch), create a new branch
 2. Study the (vague) requirements and think about how you could cover them in the current code with tests.
-3. Fix the existing Test and add some new ones which reflect the current behavior (spec) of the production code
+3. Fix the existing Test and add some new ones which reflect the current (external) behavior (spec) of the production code
 4. Tidy (structure) the code in order to improve readability
 5. Refactor (change the behaviour) of the production code to improve its design
 6. Tidy (structure) more as needed